Antiviral drug: Immune system stimulation

 Rather than attacking viruses directly, a second category of tactics for fighting viruses involves encouraging the body's immune system to attack them.
 Some antivirals of this sort do not focus on a specific pathogen, instead stimulating the immune system to attack a range of pathogens.

 One of the best-known of this class of drugs are interferons, which inhibit viral synthesis in infected cells.
 One form of human interferon named "interferon alpha" is well-established as part of the standard treatment for hepatitis B and C, and other interferons are also being investigated as treatments for various diseases.

 A more specific approach is to synthesize antibodies, protein molecules that can bind to a pathogen and mark it for attack by other elements of the immune system.
 Once researchers identify a particular target on the pathogen, they can synthesize quantities of identical "monoclonal" antibodies to link up that target.
 A monoclonal drug is now being sold to help fight respiratory syncytial virus in babies, and antibodies purified from infected individuals are also used as a treatment for hepatitis B.

+Classification of antivirals based on target

+Classifying antivirals based on their target of action, the protein or process that they interact with, serves to create two broad categories of antivirals: direct-acting antivirals (DAAs) and host-targeting antivirals (HTAs).

+Direct-acting antivirals

+The term direct-acting antiviral (DAA) was first coined to describe anti-hepatitis C drugs that directly targeted viral processes.
+Prior antiviral regimens were designed to supplement the immune system's ability to fight infection as a whole.
+In comparison, DAAs directly disrupt hepatitis C virus entry and replication processes by interfering with viral proteins.

+Prior to the discovery of DAAs, hepatitis C was treated with a combination of interferon and ribavirin which increase expression of genes involved in the antiviral immune response.
+DAAs drastically improved treatment outcomes by increasing safety and efficacy through increased specificity, resulting in increased sustained virological response (SVR) rates.
+SVR is achieved when hepatitis C virus RNA remains undetectable 12–24 weeks after treatment ends.
+Once SVR is achieved, treatment is considered a success.
+Combination therapy of interferon and ribavirin has a SVR rate of approximately 65%.
+In contrast, SVR rates in clinical trials for numerous DAAs can be as high as 95%.

+The DAA drugs against hepatitis C are taken orally, as tablets, for 8 to 12 weeks and the antiviral prescribed depends on the strain (genotypes) of hepatitis C virus that are causing the infection.
+Both during and at the end of treatment, blood tests are used to monitor the effectiveness of the treatment and subsequent cure.

+The DAA commonly used combination drugs used to treat hepatitis C viral infections include: